l-Shane-l/h-pcre-grep/README.md

   I thought it was like other command line tools and didnt realise it was an acronym.
 Im really happy I got the chance to experiment with the varies regex standards and feel like I can reliably use pcre now.

+- Building a grep clone with 70 lines of custom haskell is really satisfying and should be the base of a lot of my future projects.

 ## Cheat Sheet

 | Sequence               | Description                                  | Example               | Valid match                                | Invalid          |